crazii/SBEMU/README.txt

     4: SB Pro 2 (or Pro new, with OPL3)
     5: SB Pro 2 (MCA - microchannel)
     6: SB16
-    NOTE:   For compatibility reason, SBEMU won't set 'Tx' in BLASTER environment variable, except T6 for /T6.
+    NOTE:   For compatibility reason, SBEMU won't set 'T5' in BLASTER environment variable, for /T5 option, the BLASTER env being set is 'T4'
-            Some games will ignore the 'T' settings in BLASTER, especially for auto-detection.
-SBEMU should work for such cases, because no matter what '/T' is set, the full emulation is not stripped.

 /OPL: Enable the OPL FM emulation, usually for music. default: 1.